Celtic fusion: Celtic jazz

-The word first entered the English language as slang and was used to describe anyone who was giving a passionate performance, primarily athletes at first.
-It was only later that the spelling was standardized as Jazz and it became associated with a specific musical Genre.

-The music we call Jazz today originated in African American communities and evolved out of American Roots music and the Blues and often included instruments like Fiddle and Mandolin that are now more commonly associated with Folk or Roots music.
 Modern acts such as Clannad, Nightnoise, Melanie O'Reilly, and Raggle Taggle or Roland Becker (in the eighties) combine Celtic music with jazz.
 The jazz can range from the big band swing style to the smooth jazz style.

 O'Reilly's musical partner has a side project called Temro that improvises over Irish traditional music in sophisticated harmonic and rhythmic environments.

-Ensemble Ériu is an Irish band which blend the minimalism and improvisatory spirit of jazz around Irish traditional melodies.
+Ensemble Ériu is an Irish band which blends the minimalism and improvisatory spirit of jazz around Irish traditional melodies.